jackericson98/jackericson98/README.md

 ##### Python programming, Data analysis, Machine learning, Cloud computing, Simulations

 I am passionate about using my skills in scince and technology to develop energy solutions to promote a more sustainable future.
-My career objective is to pursue a PhD in high energy Nuclear Physics to join the emerging fiels of positive Q Nuclear Fusion development.
+My career objective is to pursue a PhD in high energy Nuclear Physics to work towards developing the new generation of fusion powerplants that will power the future.

 ## Projects
 ### Vorpy